 Sassy, playful, loyal, aloof … feline personalities come in all shapes and sizes, but today we’re focusing on the friendliest cat breeds.
-Those kitties who clamor for the chance to turn a frown upside down and go the extra mile to comfort their humans with constant cuddles.
+The felines on this list of friendliest cat breeds clamor for the chance to turn a frown upside down and go the extra mile to comfort their humans with constant cuddles.
 So, who are these purrfect picks?
 You’re about to meet seven of the friendliest cat breeds right here!

 In a 2012 study conducted by the Journal of Veterinary Behaviour, 129 cats from 14 breed categories were ranked based on geniality, and the Sphynx came in as the #1 friendliest cat breed!
 Not really a surprise when you take into consideration the fact that the Sphynx lives to please his humans.
 If he’s not acting wild and crazy to keep his owners entertained, you can find him helping with household chores — and even snuggling up to strangers who stop by for a visit.